-So, visit Cartagena and follow your heart – and our guide on what to do in Colombia’s most
+So, visit Cartagena and follow your heart – and our guide on what to do in Latin America’s most romantic city!

 A contender for the most photogenic city in South America, Old Cartagena’s narrow streets are a living architectural museum.
 Around every corner is a piece of history – a humble stone church, a lavish cathedral, or a gothic-style bell tower.
 Buildings sport vibrant Colonial pastel façades and baroque wooden doors.
 Consider a walking tour with a guide who can fill you in on the fascinating events and personalities that shaped Cartagena’s identity.

 Just outside the city walls, Getsemani was a fairly notorious neighbourhood that’s experienced a recent renaissance.
 The scruffy backpacker hostels and shady bars are still there, but the barrio has embraced a hip, artistic vibe in contrast to Old Cartagena’s meticulous aesthetics.
 Neglected buildings have been revamped, street art is ubiquitous and boutique hotels and funky bars are popping up everywhere.

 Getsemani is changing fast, but for now, it still manages to balance ramshackle quirkiness and cosmopolitan cool.
 Check it out before the rest of the world gets wind of it!

 The western ramparts of Old Town face the Carribean Sea, creating a great sunset vantage point.
 A string of bars along the promenade (including the famous, and perpetually packed Café del Mar) provide the perfect opportunity to sip tropical fruit cocktails as the sun sinks below the ocean.